cyllab/CalcUS/README.md

 ## Citation
 If you use CalcUS in your research, please cite it:

-> Raphaël Robidas and Claude Y. Legault, "CalcUS: An Open-Source Computational Chemistry Web Platform", *ChemRxiv*.
-DOI: 10.26434/chemrxiv-2021-jw10x
+> Raphaël Robidas and Claude Y. Legault, "CalcUS: An Open-Source Quantum Chemistry Web Platform", *J. Chem.
+Inf.
+Model.*, 2022, ASAP.
+DOI: 10.1021/acs.jcim.1c01502

 ## Contributors
 **Project lead and main contributor**: Raphaël Robidas